chromaui/chromatic-docs/composition.md

 When your local Storybook starts, it will auto detect the `refs` and compose the published Storybook from Chromatic.
 You'll see both sets of stories side-by-side.

-It's worth mentioning that access to any deployed Storybooks through composition will abide to the same set of rules documented [here](access).
+Access to published Storybooks through Composition will abide by the same set of rules documented [here](access).
+You'll need sign in to Chromatic via Storybook's UI to compose private projects.

 ![Multiple Storybooks combined through composition](img/reference-external-storybooks-composition.jpg)